pandas-dev/pandas/doc/source/groupby.rst

    df

-Supposed we wished to compute the standard deviation grouped by the ``A`` column.
+Suppose we wish to compute the standard deviation grouped by the ``A`` column.
 There is a slight problem, namely that we don't care about the data in column ``B``.
 We refer to this as a "nuisance" column.
 If the passed aggregation function can't be applied to some columns, the troublesome columns